 - ► Include interactions after variables are centered → avoids unnecessary ~collinearity. - The same holds for higher order terms when non-linearities in continuous (or ordered) predictors are modeled.
-Though often centering will not be enough. - See for yourself: a polynomial of (back-transformed) frequency interpretable model Data exploration Transformation Coding Conteng Interactions and modeling Interactions and modeling Otherarity Minat is collinearity?
-Detecting collinearity Detacting collinearity Detacting collinearity Model Evaluation
+Though often centering will not be enough. - See for yourself: a polynomial of (back-transformed) frequency interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearities Collinearity What is collinearity?
+Detecting collinearity Dealing with collinearity Model Evaluation